"Start Where You Are"

 "Each time you're willing to see your thoughts as empty, let them go, and come back to your breath, you're sowing seeds of wakefulness, seeds of being able to see the nature of mind, and seeds of being able to rest in unconditional space."

-Going beyond, one chapter of this book deals with how we feel when we know what techniques for peace to use, and how and when to use them, yet we don't use them.
-The author tackles the issue of our feeling of us as hopeless or without discipline.
+Going beyond, one chapter of this book deals with how we feel when we know what techniques to use to achieve peace, and how and when to use them, yet we don't use them.

 "When you notice you're making a really big deal, just notice that with a lot of gentleness, a lot of heart.
 No big deal."